farisachugthai/dotfiles/unix/.ipython/docs/source/magics.rst

 macro
 --------

-I found a link on <https://gist.github.com> that shows you how to make jupyter notebook cells wider.
+I found a link on `<https://gist.github.com>` that shows you how to make jupyter notebook cells wider.
 So I figured I'd do something like

 ``%macro widen_jupyter_cells``

-Fuck where does it go when i exit the session?

-2018-09-07

 Also is that a macro or a magic?

 store
 ------